saeaadl/userdays/UserDays/2018-11/README.md

+The AADL V3 discussion material can be found at https://github.com/saeaadl/aadlv3/tree/master/SAEAADLV3/2018-11

 Check the agenda for presentations related to different topics.
 A couple of the presentations were given at the SAE conference that was co-located.

-The following presentations were recorded as video and **will be available shortly**.
+The following presentations were recorded as video.

 ANSYS Demo of AADL and FACE by Thierry Le Sergent: